yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

 Point Estimates and Interval Estimates for Parameters
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-When estimating the value of a parameter, we can chose between one of two types of estimates.
+When estimating the value of a parameter, we can choose between one of two types of estimates.

 .. glossary::